 $150 for the entire year, which includes your registration for the tournament and your team T-shirt.
 It also costs some of your time!
 Because we need a lot of adults around in order to make sure that practices run smoothly, parents are required to volunteer 4 times in the fall and 4 times in the spring or send a substitute (we’ll use SignUpGenius to coordinate who is volunteering when).
 If you do not meet your volunteer requirement, your child may not be able to attend and participate in practices so that we can have good adult/child ratios and make sure that everyone has a great experience.
 In addition, parents are required to volunteer at the tournament or send a substitute if their child attends.

 Need More Information?

-Please contact Mandy Menzer at firstname.lastname@example.org for questions or to register.
+Please contact Mandy Menzer at firstname.lastname@example.org for questions.